Important Info for Class of 2027

 There is no better place to learn about the American Civil War than Gettysburg College.
 CWES 205 offers a sweeping exploration of the Civil War Era.
 Students will investigate the coming and consequences of the Civil War while also studying the military dimension of the conflict through immersive experiences on the Gettysburg battlefield.
 CWES 205 brings an interdisciplinary approach to the classroom.
 Students will watch films, read popular literature, examine wartime photographs and illustrations, and explore the psychological dimensions of warfare.
 CWES 205 may count towards the History major.
 Prospective minors in Civil War Era Studies should plan to take this course as soon as their schedule allows.
 Also an offer for incoming students is a Civil War-related First-Year Seminar, FYS 184-4, Civil War Memory from 1865 to the Age of BLM.
 For advising during the summer, please contact Dr. Peter S. Carmichael at email@example.com.

 Classical Studies is a multi-disciplinary field that includes History, Archaeology, and Literature as well as ancient Greek and Latin language studies.
 At Gettysburg, while the study of Latin and Greek are not required for the Classical Studies major and minor, any Latin and Greek courses starting at elementary level 102 count toward the Classical Studies major; and both 101 and 102 count for the Classical Studies minor.
-Students can also minor in Greek or Latin.
+Students can also minor in Latin.
 Any student interested in exploring Classical Studies or thinking about a major or minor should enroll in one or two 100 or 200-level CLA, Latin, or Greek courses during their first year.
 ANTH 106 also counts for the CLA major.
 Note: 200-level CLA courses have no pre-requisites and are open to any student.
 Some CLA courses are cross-listed with Anthropology, History, or Women, Gender, and Sexuality Studies and also count toward majors and minors in those fields.
 Classical Studies courses meet the Humanities Requirement, and some also meet the Conceptualizing Diversity or Global Understanding requirements.
 Students who wish to begin study of Latin or Greek or continue their high school studies should see the information under the Greek and Latin headings below.
 For advising help, please email Prof. Ben Luley, Chair.

 First-year prospective majors in Computer Science should schedule CS 111-112, and Math 111 during the first year.
 It is possible to begin the CS major at any point during the first three semesters, although a later start will limit course choices and increase scheduling constraints.